Powerz/chatgpt-prompts/README.md

 Remember, the power of AI is in its use.
 Let's use it to create, inspire, and educate!

+## :man_technologist: .NET Unit Tests Machine
+### :bulb: Description
+Need to write unit tests for your .NET class?
+This is the right way to do this.
+### :rocket: Prompt
+>Write unit tests for my c# class.
+Use best coding practices, AAA and these libraries: xUnit, FluentAssertions, AutoFixture, NSubstitute.
+In the next prompt I'll give you an example of the code style, structure and conventions.
+In the subsequent prompt I'll provide a class to write unit tests for.
+> \<SUBMIT>
+> (an example)
+> \<SUBMIT>
+> (class to write tests for)

 ## :man_teacher: Funny Multiplication Table Teacher
 ### :bulb: Description
 Not sure how to engage children in learning math?
 ChatGPT can "teach them a lesson" while providing entertainment through interesting facts and jokes along the way.